Vincent-VietTran/disinformer-clue-gen/EN/Books/clue_analysis_matrices/game7_clue_analysis.md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

-The fake clues are excellent.
-The first clue strongly and accurately describes 'Dracula' (vampire, quest for power, gothic castle).
-The second clue accurately describes 'The Shining' (family, unsettling events, remote hotel, winter season).
-They effectively misdirect away from 'It' by providing very specific details for the incorrect options.
+These clues are very effective at misdirecting players.
+The first clue strongly points to Dracula, the second to The Shining, and the third could also be interpreted as The Shining or a more general supernatural horror.
+They are plausible and avoid any overlap with 'It'.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices